 Define the objective

-What do you hope to achieve with your content type: to generate traffic, attract targeted or qualified leads or for sharing on social media platforms?
-As soon as you start defining your objective, your creative juices will start flowing, and powerful ideas will be coming to you.
+What do you hope to achieve with your content type: to generate traffic, attract targeted or qualified leads, or for sharing on social media platforms?
+As soon as you define your objective, your creative juices will start flowing, and powerful ideas will come to you.

 Set a deadline for brainstorming ideas

-If you have a team with which you brainstorm content creation or marketing ideas, you need to set limits to each idea section.
-When you do this, you and your group will come up with ideas faster, and time-disciplines will energize you to think creatively.
+If you have a team with which you brainstorm content creation or marketing ideas, you must set limits to each idea section.
+When you do this, you and your group will develop ideas faster, and time disciplines will energize you to think creatively.

 For instance, you can set four minutes for brainstorming article headlines with user-oriented benefits, set another ten minutes for how the entire piece will be crafted to connect with your target audience, etc.

 Write down each idea as it flows to you.
-It is a brainstorming session, so don’t go off at a tangent by thinking about the body of the content itself.
+It is a brainstorming session, so don’t go off on a tangent by thinking about the body of the content itself.

 Improve on the ideas

 This is where you work on improving the ideas you have generated in the previous sub-section.
-You can either add something new to the existing ideas or rewrite it to suit your audience.
+You can either add something new to the existing ideas or rewrite them to suit your audience.